Vibrance vs saturation is a popular photography debate. Right up there with Nikon vs Canon, or mirrorless vs DSLR.

-For example, portrait photographers gravitate towards vibrance because it doesn’t oversaturate skin tones.
-Macro photographers might prioritise saturation to highlight every color detail.
+For example, portrait photographers gravitate towards vibrancy because it doesn’t oversaturate skin tones.
+Macro photographers might use saturation to highlight every color detail.

 Which Program Do You Need to Adjust Vibrance and Saturation

 The vibrance and saturation tools look different in every editing program.
-But they usually work exactly the same way.
-To create the examples below, I used the vibrance and saturation sliders in Adobe Lightroom.
+But they usually work the same way.
+For the examples below, I used the vibrance and saturation sliders in Adobe Lightroom.
 You can find both of them in the Basics panel.

 In Photoshop, they’re located in two different sections.
 Go to Image > Adjustments > and select either Hue/Saturation or Vibrance.